Universality in minor-closed graph classes

-Therefore we introduce the following stronger property: for a function $f:\NN\to\NN$, a plane graph $G$ is \hdefn{$f$}{isoperimetric} if $G$ has at most $f(n)$ vertices inside every cycle of length $n$.
 A class $\GG$ of plane graphs is \DefNoIndex{$f$-isoperimetric} if every graph in $\GG$ is $f$-isoperimetric.
 A planar triangulation $G$ is \DefNoIndex{$f$-isoperimetric} if $G$ has an $f$-isoperimetric embedding in the plane.
-For example, every triangulation of the infinite grid $\PPP\CartProd \PPP$ is $f$-isoperimetric for some $f$ with $f(n) \in O(n^2)$; see \citep{Thomassen17}.
-As another example, it follows from Euler's formula that every plane triangulation with minimum degree at least 7 is $f$-isoperimetric for some $f$ with $f(n) \in O(n)$.

 Note that every $f$-isoperimetric infinite planar triangulation $G$ is 1-ended.
 To see this, suppose for the sake of contradiction that $G-S$ has at least two infinite components for some finite $S\subseteq V(G)$.
-As noted earlier, $G$ contains a finite 3-connected subgraph $H$ containing $S$.
+By \cref{Extended3Connected}, $G$ contains a finite 3-connected subgraph $H$ containing $S$.
+We may assume that $H$ is an induced subgraph.
+Since $H$ is induced, and $G$ is a planar triangulation (and hence every edge is contained in two triangles each bounding a face), it follows that distinct components of $G-V(H)$ belong to distinct faces of $H$.
 Since $G-V(H)$ has at least two infinite components, at least two faces of $H$ contain infinitely many vertices of $G$.
 One of these faces is the interior of a cycle $C$ of length, say $n$, in $H$.
 But this contradicts that $G$ has at most $f(n)$ vertices inside $C$.

 Let $H$ be a subgraph of a graph $G$.
-A \defn{jump} of $H$ in $G$ is a path $P$ in $G$ such that the endpoints of $P$ are non-adjacent distinct vertices in $H$ and no internal vertex of $P$ is in $H$.
+A \defn{jump} of $H$ in $G$ is a path $P$ in $G$ such that the ends of $P$ are non-adjacent distinct vertices in $H$ and no internal vertex of $P$ is in $H$.
 (A jump can be a single edge.)

 \begin{lem}[Limit Lemma] Fix an arbitrary function $f:\NN\to\NN$.
 Let $G$ be a countably infinite graph.
 Let $\GG$ be an uncountable set of subgraphs of $G$, each of which is a 4-connected $f$-isoperimetric planar triangulation.
 Let $L$ be any non-trivial connected component of some $\GG$-limit in $G$.
 Then $L$ is a 4-connected $f$-isoperimetric planar triangulation, and there are infinitely many pairwise disjoint jumps of $L$ in $G$. \end{lem}